nomahi/boutliers/README.md

 # boutliers package

-## Outlier detection and influence diagnostics for meta-analysis
+## Outlier detection and influence diagnostics for meta-analysis and clinical trial

 A R package for implementing outlier detection and influence diagnostics for meta-analysis and clinical trial: